 All other thoughts are simply a means to an ends for Mitt.
 What most of us call flip flopping for Mitt appears to be simply how he gets what he wants.
 Fame, to be liked, power, and status they have driven this guy for a long time, nothing new now.

-Mitt’s pretty obvious, we just don’t want to believe he have the audacity to ask for our vote only promising to make himself better off–but he has.
+Mitt is pretty obvious, we just don’t want to believe he has the audacity to ask for our vote only by promising to make himself better off–but he has.

 I recently read Aleph by Paulo Coelho.
 My first book by Paulo.
 And the book was quite impressive.
 His storytelling is excellent, his style intriguing, and best of all, the stories make you think of your own life.
 More of what’s needed in the world, I think.
 For me, I post blogs, to clear my thinking.
 This post, then, is a statement to the ability of Paulo’s writing to encourage me to think.
 Several discussion topics are suggested at the end of the book—a feature more authors should consider—one of which captured my attention while reading.
 Paulo wrote: